augchan42/passkey-backend-demo/README.md

 2. Make HTTP requests to the API endpoints
 3. Handle the WebAuthn responses appropriately
 4. Store the JWT token securely (e.g., in Keychain) for authenticated requests

+**Important for iOS:**
+- The `/api/passkey/register` endpoint returns the `challenge` in standard base64 encoding, as required by iOS.
+If you see errors about challenge format, ensure you are not re-encoding or decoding it incorrectly on the client.
+- CORS headers are set to allow requests from iOS apps.
+If you encounter CORS issues, check your network requests and ensure the app is using HTTPS in production.
+- To enable passkey sharing between your iOS app and your website, you must configure the [apple-app-site-association](#associated-domains-setup) file and set up Associated Domains in your Xcode project.
+See the section below for detailed instructions.

 Example registration flow:
 1. Call `/api/passkey/register` to get registration options